Principal Investigator

 - Email: devinem@wustl.edu

-Megen Devine is a medical editor and technical writer with the WashU Medicine Program in Occupational Therapy.
+Megen Devine is a medical editor and technical writer.
 She holds a master’s degree from the University of Missouri–St. Louis and a bachelor’s degree from Saint Louis University.
 She manages the lab’s publications, both pre- and post-acceptance, and knowledge translation activities, including developing newsletters, social media content, infographics, and lay-friendly summaries of projects and publications.

 Tyra Fowler, COTA/L